 Can you give me a discount or deal if I buy xx many?

 Importing is an expensive and exhaustive occupation.
 It is not as simple as place an order and they show up between 9-5 on a weekday.
 Communications are always during bizarre hours due to time zone differences and my collectors & exporters are often in the field collecting.
 Organizing and finalizing orders can take days or weeks before they are collected, once collected booking same day cargo flights from one country to another is tricky.
 The collectors and exporters often have a minimum amount of either dollars or full boxes that need to be ordered before they will start collecting.
-Besides the price paid per fish (yep, we pay for each fish individually not in bulk) importers have huge same-day cargo shipping bills in the thousands of dollars range, airline import fees, US Fish and Wildlife inspection/clearance fees, importers need permit and licenses, sometimes a broker is needed at an extra fee, fuel to drive to and wait at airport(s) for hours at a time.
+Besides the price paid per fish, importers have huge same-day cargo shipping bills in the thousands of dollars range, airline import fees, US Fish and Wildlife inspection/clearance fees, importers need permits & licenses, sometimes a broker is needed at an extra fee, fuel to drive to and wait at airport(s) for hours at a time.
 That is all before the fish even can leave an airport and make it into a facility.
-Once here, it is not uncommon for multiple if not dozens of fish to have arrived dead (yes, we deal with DOAS every time).
+Once here, it is not uncommon for multiple if not dozens of fish to have arrived dead (yes, we deal with DOA's).
 Incorrectly identified fish were shipped, species shipped were subbed with another without notice, etc. All of which we have already paid for and are likely not refunded or credited for.
-These are the risks importers take to offer you these rare fish we have made available that cannot be found in your local big box pet shop.
+These are the risks importers take to offer you these rare fish that we have made available and often that cannot be found in your local big box pet shop.
 Once here, I run multiple rounds of different medications on all new stock that is taking up tank space for quarantine time, I need to feed them, they use water, electricity (heat and filters), etc., etc., etc. All of these factors are how I and all other reputable importers determine the final prices of the fish while trying to stay competitive with each other.
-If it was 'easy money' there would not be only about a dozen sources in the entire country doing it regularly and reputably.